ConPaaS-team/conpaas/docs/userguide.rst

 of a ``war`` file or via the Git version control system.
 The service does not immediately use new applications when they are uploaded.
-The frontend shows the list of versions that have been uploaded; choose one version and click “make active” to activate it.
+The frontend shows the list of versions that have been uploaded; choose one version and click “set active” to activate it.

 Note that the frontend only allows uploading archives smaller than a certain size.
 To upload large archives, you must use the command-line